deepomicslab/crux/docs/concepts.md

 ## Helpers

-**Helpers** are special built-in functions that can be used in prop values.
+**Helpers** are special built-in functions that can be used in prop values and `@let` commands.
 They act quite like a regular JavaScript function but are prefixed with `@`.
 In general, they look like `@helper-name(arg, arg2)`.

 For example, we have `@rad()`, which converts a value in radian to value in degree, and its counterpart `@deg()`.